HexxKing/hexxs_study_notes/analytical_foundation_cal/lines_systems_and_piece-wise_functions.md

   - Because the input value is mapped to more than one output value, a vertical line does not represent a function.

 #### Determining Whether Lines are Parallel or Perpendicular

+- **Parallel lines** will never intersect.
+They have exactly the same steepness, which means their slopes are identical.
+The only difference between the two lines is the y-intercept.
+If we shifted one line vertically toward the y-intercept of the other, they would become the same line.
+  - We can determine from their equations whether two lines are parallel by comparing their slopes.
+  - If the slopes are the same and the y-intercepts are different, the lines are parallel.
+  - If the slopes are different, the lines are not parallel.
+  - `𝑓(𝑥)=𝑚1𝑥+𝑏1` and `𝑔(𝑥)=𝑚2𝑥+𝑏2` are parallel if `𝑚1=𝑚2`
+- **Perpendicular lines** do intersect.
+  - Their intersection forms a right, or 90-degree, angle.
+  - Perpendicular lines have special relationships between their slopes.
+    - Specifically, the slope of one line is the negative reciprocal of the slope of the other line.
+    - This means that if we multiply the two slopes together, we get -1.
+    - `𝑓(𝑥)=𝑚1𝑥+𝑏1` and `𝑔(𝑥)=𝑚2𝑥+𝑏2` are perpendicular if `𝑚1𝑚2=−1`, and so `𝑚2=−1𝑚1`.
+  - **Negative reciprocal**: The reciprocal of a number is its "flip".
+    - For example, the reciprocal of 2 is 1/2, and the reciprocal of -3 is 1/-3.
+    - The negative reciprocal of a number is its reciprocal multiplied by -1.
+    - So, the negative reciprocal of 2 is -1/2.
+- **Coincident lines** are the same line.
+If and only if `𝑏1=𝑏2` and `𝑚1=𝑚2`, we say the lines coincide.

 #### Writing the Equation of a Line Parallel or Perpendicular to a Given Line
 #### Solving a System of Linear Equations Using a Graph